-The Harvey M. Applebaum '59 Award is conferred on a Yale College senior for an outstanding essay based on research done in the Yale University Library's government documents collections.
+The Harvey M. Applebaum '59 Award is conferred on a Yale College senior for an outstanding essay based on research that has substantial use of national government or intergovernmental organization (IGO) information, including documents or data.
 The prize is an award of $500.

 This prize was established in 2008 by the daughters of Harvey M. Applebaum, class of 1959, in honor of his 70th birthday.
 Mr. Applebaum is a senior counsel, specializing in international trade and antitrust law, with the Washington firm of Covington & Burling LLP and a lecturer at the University of Virginia School of Law.
 He is a past Chairman of the Association of Yale Alumni and the Yale Alumni Magazine board.

 Senior essays submitted for consideration for the Applebaum Award must be based in some part on research material produced or published by national governments and/or intergovernmental organizations (IGO).
 Research material may be held within Yale's collections or may be available in digital format.
 Examples include:

 - List of additional IGOs from Northwestern University

 The winner of the 2023 Applebaum Award is:

 - Sophie E. Edelstein (Pauli Murray College)“Am I Sick or Just Discarded?” : Psychiatry, Health Care Reform, and the Rise of Geriatrics in America, 1931-1954”